daneroo/im-qcic/infra/README.md

 ### Caddy v2

-Caddy now uses HTTP challenge to obtain LetsEncrypt certificates for external facing domains (_.dl.imetrical.com), but also DNS challenge (_.imetrical.net) whose DNS is controlled by AWS Route53, but we will soon try cloudflare and GCP.
+Caddy now uses HTTP challenge to obtain LetsEncrypt certificates for external facing domains (_.dl.imetrical.com), but also DNS challenge (_.imetrical.net) whose DNS is controlled by Cloudflare DNS.

 We also need to build our own image of caddy with the caddy:v2-builder image, to include the proper custom modules (for DNS provider adapters).